-The Children’s Golf Foundation, Inc. (CGF) has a long history that dates back to 1988, when a retired telephone worker, our founder, George McGrory (known as “Mr. Mac,” pictured right standing in yellow hat), dedicated his life to bringing the game of golf to young people with special needs and disabilities.
+The Children’s Golf Foundation, Inc. (CGF) has a long history that dates back to 1988, when a retired telephone worker, and our founder, George McGrory (known as “Mr. Mac,” pictured right standing in yellow hat), dedicated his life to bringing the game of golf to young people with special needs and disabilities.
 It all began with partnerships with a few special needs classes from local elementary schools.
-The number of students grew quickly and Mr. Mac found himself and his group of volunteers spending many hours at local driving ranges.
+The number of students grew quickly, and Mr. Mac found himself and his group of volunteers spending many hours at local driving ranges.